DrMattG/SDGsR/joss_example.md

 ![SDG Goals Table](docs/images/targets15_table.png)

-Let’s look at the indicator for Target 15.4, “15.4.1: Coverage by protected areas of important sites for mountain biodiversity” and we will specify Norway as our country of interest.
-We know that Norway is named Norway on our country list (which is obvious but some countries are named in different ways to how we might commonly expect, e.g. Vietnam is specified as “Viet Nam”, Venezuela is specified as “Venezuela (Bolivarian Republic of)”).
+This example looks at the indicator for Target 15.4, “15.4.1: Coverage by protected areas of important sites for mountain biodiversity” and specifies Norway as our country of interest.
+A user can confirm that Norway is named Norway on our country list, however, there are some countries  named in different ways than what might be commonly expected, e.g. Vietnam is specified as “Viet Nam”, Venezuela is specified as “Venezuela (Bolivarian Republic of)”).

 ```
 Norway_code <- lookup_country(code="M49", country = "Norway")